 The Insurance Girl Brokerage remains focused on keeping America’s small businesses not only working, but working safely.
 Loss control services and employee safety tips help you evaluate the safety risks of your business and identify cost effective methods to reduce workplace injuries and illnesses, which can improve productivity and long term profitability.
-Fill out the free online quote form or give us a call at (800) 870-5190.
+Fill out the free online quote form or contact us HERE.

 No!
 As long as your injury is job-related, it's covered.
 For example, you will be covered if you are injured while traveling on business, doing a work-related errand, or even attending a required business related social function.